-There are so many things you must do in the French Quarter.
-The French Quarter is where it’s at in New Orleans, and is truly the heartbeat of the city.
-It’s a culturally rich melting pot that’s welcoming and down-to-earth, yet elegant and bougie.
+After-all, the French Quarter is where it’s at in New Orleans.
+It is truly the heartbeat of the city.

 It’s here that you’ll likely spend the bulk of your time in New Orleans.
 So as the New Orleanians say, “laissez les bon temps rouler”.
 Cajun French for, “let the good times roll”.

 10 Things You Must Do in the French Quarter

-1. Take a Tour
+1. Take a “Classic” New Orleans Ghost Tour

 2. Explore Jackson Square

 Jackson Square is the cultural center of the French Quarter.

 It is New Orleans’s lively old town square where you’ll find charming street corner painters, live music, and cute boutique shops selling anything from Mardi Gras masks to one of a kind jazz instruments.